hail-is/hail/python/hail/docs/linalg/index.rst

 Linalg
 ======

-**File formats for numeric matrices are experimental**.
-Improvements to Hail 0.2 may necessitate re-writing to maintain compatibility.
+**File formats and interface for numeric matrices are experimental**.
+Improvements to Hail 0.2 may necessitate re-writing pipelines and files to maintain compatibility.

 .. toctree::
     :maxdepth: 2